Associate Professor Emeritus of Urban Planning

 Recently in the News

-Professor Estrada’s areas of expertise include ethnic and racial demographic trends, particularly in the Latino population of the southwestern United States, inner city redevelopment, and social policy analysis and research methods.
+Professor Estrada’s areas of expertise included ethnic and racial demographic trends, particularly in the Latino population of the southwestern United States, inner city redevelopment, and social policy analysis and research methods.

-His areas of interest are (1) ethnic communities—Latino American; (2) geographic information systems; and (3) race and ethnicity.
-He teaches courses on Planning for Minority Communities and Geographic Information Systems.
+His areas of interest were (1) ethnic communities—Latino American; (2) geographic information systems; and (3) race and ethnicity.
+He taught courses on Planning for Minority Communities and Geographic Information Systems.

 SELECTED BOOKS & PUBLICATIONS